quangvu0702/Daily-Learning-Log/QA_SQL/README.md

 We will use the following metrics to evaluate the performance of the system:
 - File: `evaluation.txt` contains the evaluation results.
+- This list of examples will be used to test the system.
+- This list will be updated as we add more examples.

 ## Architecture: